apache/polaris/README.md

 - 📖 Read the <a href="https://www.snowflake.com/blog/polaris-catalog-open-source/" target="_blank">announcement blog post<a/> for more details!

 ## Building and Running

+Polaris is organized into the following modules:
+- `polaris-core` - The main Polaris entity definitions and core business logic
+- `polaris-server` - The Polaris REST API server
+- `polaris-eclipselink` - The Eclipselink implementation of the MetaStoreManager interface

 Polaris is built using Gradle with Java 21+ and Docker 27+.
 - `./gradlew build` - To build and run tests.
 Make sure Docker is running, as the integration tests depend on it.
 - `./gradlew assemble` - To skip tests.